Forest bathing, also known as shinrin-yoku,

 A study conducted in Japan explored the effects of forest bathing on immune function.
 Healthy male participants between the ages of 35 and 55 years were selected to participate in a three-day nature trip that involved hiking in the woods.

-Researchers believe that phytoncides, a type of aromatic compound released from trees and plants, may be responsible for the decrease in hormone stress levels and increase in NK production.
-Other studies have backed these results and found that NK production levels were still increased even 30 days after such trips, suggesting forest bathing once a month may drastically improve immunological function.
+, a type of aromatic compound released from trees and plants, may be responsible for the decrease in hormone stress levels and increase in NK production.
+Other studies have backed these results and found that NK production levels were still increased even 30 days after such trips, suggesting forest bathing once a month may drastically improve immunological function

 Researched Benefits of Forest Bathing